RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 Now that we granted access we need to setup our S3 bucket to host the webpage, for this go to the `Properties` tab in our S3 bucket and scroll down to the `Static Website Hosting` here click `Edit`.

-Now inthis screen `Enable` Static Web Hosting and select `Host a Static Website`.
+Now in this screen `Enable` Static Web Hosting and select `Host a Static Website`.

 Down below under `Index document` input the name of the html file that we are going to host, in this case is `Index.html`